-Nodular acne is characterized by hard, painful acne lesions deep under the skin.
+Nodular acne generally appears as hard, painful acne lesions deep under the skin.
 It often affects the face, chest, or back.

 Nodular acne can be painful, and its appearance may affect a person’s self-esteem.
 This article explores the treatments and home remedies available for this severe form of acne.